Fused Deposition Modeling //

 Not Ideal for Small Parts or Details // With a minimum nozzle size of 0.4 inches, FDM isn’t well-suited to print small parts or larger parts with tiny details.

-Surface Finish // Because the material is extruded in layers, the resulting surface finish tends to be lower fidelity than some other additive methods.
-That means FDM parts may require more post-processing to achieve a desirable surface finish.
-Be sure to ask your commercial 3d printing service about finishing options for FDM.
+Surface Finish // Because the material is extruded in layers, the surface finish of FDM parts may not be as smooth as some 3D printing methods.
+That means FDM parts may need post-processing to achieve the required surface finish.
+Be sure to ask your Fathom representative about finishing options for FDM.

 What Can FDM be Paired With?

 FDM parts can be post-machined to meet specific tolerances.
-They can also be bonded to other assemblies, such as fiberglass panels and other additive parts.
-They can also accommodate a variety of post-installable hardware and inserts.
+You can bond them to other parts, such as fiberglass panels and other additive parts.
+In addition, they can accommodate post-installable hardware and inserts.

 Traditional Technologies That Can Benefit from FDM

-If you’re currently using CNC machining, injection molding or other traditional methods to produce prototype parts, FDM may be a faster and more flexible alternative.
+Are you using CNC machining, injection molding or other traditional methods to produce your prototype parts?
+If so, FDM may be a faster and more flexible alternative.

 FDM Materials Available